Actifio/AGMPowerCLI/UsageExamples.md

 snapshotname : snap-bastion-aed5f6c4-d31c-4789-ad20-0e5f18e06f8b
 status       : READY
 ```
-We could validate all the images by doing this:
+We could validate all the images for one application by doing this:
 ```
+$appid = 1524465
-$images = Get-AGMImage -filtervalue appid=1524465 | Select-Object id,backupname,consistencydate
+$images = Get-AGMImage -filtervalue appid=$appid | Select-Object id,backupname,consistencydate
 foreach ($image in $images) { Confirm-AGMLibComputeEngineImage $image.id }
 ```
 Note that if the GoogleCloud PowerShell module is not installed this function cannot run.